 Meanwhile, back on the Heath, the new Village Hall project was under way and in late 1969 the group was reformed to present 'Doctor in the House' as one of the opening events in the new Hall.
 No stage, no curtains, but scenery and lights were begged, borrowed or stolen and the audience were seated on rostra borrowed from Moot House Players.
 From that moment the Heath Players began to take off.
 Increasing support and enthusiasm were found within the village, and we launched ourselves into pantomime as well as increasing the number of plays presented.
 During the next few years, the group grew steadily in numbers, strength and reputation.
 We became regular entrants in the Bishops Stortford Drama Festival, and gained awards on several occasions.
 The Youth Group was formed, and in addition to presenting its own productions, became an invaluable asset to main productions.
-Several of the Youth Group memnbers have developed to become staunch members of the adult group: others have left the area and bjoined other societies.
+Several of the Youth Group memnbers have developed to become staunch members of the adult group: others have left the area and joined other societies.
 Standards have risen backstage, onstage and front-of-house, where the majority of our audience enjoy a good view from purpose built tiered seating.
 In more recent years, our Old Time Music Hall has entertained audiences over a wide area of Essex and Hertfordshire.
 The group now has a turnover of about £1,500 and profits are reinvested in equipment.

-Those ten years have passed and then some!
 The Heath Players have continued to thrive and although we do not produce the same number of productions as we did the quality is still as high as ever.
 Our productions have met with great acclaim from audiences at the Village Hall and since 2007 we have been presenting plays at the annual Hertford Theatre Week where we have won many awards and in 2010 we took 'The Sociable Plover' to the National finals and swept the board!

 We hope to continue to produce high quality, non-professional drama on the Heath for many years to come.